bcgov/digital_marketplace/README.md

 This document describes this project's developer environment, technical architecture and deployment infrastructure.

-The file [`docs/onboarding-tips.md`](docs/onboarding-tips.md) contains a collection of helpful information about working with this custom framework.
+The file [`docs/onboarding/tips.md`](docs/onboarding/tips.md) contains a collection of helpful information about working with this [custom framework](docs/onboarding/custom-framework-overview.md).
 It is encouraged that the file be added to by anyone who uncovers something they feel would have been helpful to know.

 ## Table of Contents